 5) Expectations + Idea Discussion

 Kayed brought up some of the outstanding ideas that were left over from the previous ASSU Exec term.
 One of the ideas that was leftover was an Ethics Course Module for research.
 Another project was issues with the Academic Handbook for Instructors.
-D. Taessaro brought up some of their ideas for the year including a minimum period for grade appeals on course syllabi.
+D. Tessaro brought up some of their ideas for the year including a minimum period for grade appeals on course syllabi.
 An example Tessaro gave was some instructors having a very small window for appeals.

 Tessaro talked about issues surrounding AI usage and potentially running a survey to talk to students about their usage.